 From 2005 to 2006, in Russia, the ransomware virus started to attack computers.
-After that time, in other countries such as Belarus, Ukraine, Kazakhstan also repeatedly attacked by this virus and damaged the entire system.
+After that time, in other countries such as Belarus, Ukraine, and Kazakhstan were also repeatedly attacked by this virus and damaging the entire system.

-Historically, the victims of resomeware not only in Asia but also spread to countries in Europe, America, Australia, Canada, New Zealand.
-It wasn’t until 2012 that a big event happened when ransomeware targeted its next target, the Windows Master Boot Record, which replaced it with malicious code, and of course, when booting the system.
-Infected with this malicious code, users will receive instructions to pay a huge amount of money to be able to access your device.
-Ransomeware is almost frustrating for many people.
+Historically, the victims of ransomware have not only been in Asia but also spread to countries in Europe, America, Australia, Canada, and New Zealand.
+It wasn’t until 2012 that a big event happened when ransomware targeted its next target, the Windows Master Boot Record, which replaced it with malicious code, and of course, when booting the system.
+Infected with this malicious code, users will receive instructions to pay a huge amount of money to be able to access their devices.
+Ransomware is almost frustrating for many people.

-Infection of ransomware malware is also quite easy, once it infects your computer, the ransomware will encrypt the data files in the computer.
+Infection of ransomware malware is also quite easy, once it infects your computer, the ransomware will encrypt the data files.
 If it is * doc, it will turn into * .docm, if it is * .skype, it will turn into * .cerber or transform into many different malicious codes that you cannot expect.

-A computer or mobile device is very susceptible to ransomeware when and only if:
+A computer or mobile device is very susceptible to ransomware when and only if:

 - You visit unsafe, suspicious, and misinformed websites on the Internet.

 - You open emails or email attachments from other unknown people.
 Usually, these emails will be in the advertisements or social sections, which often have a lot of spam sent by strangers.